New York Car Accident Attorneys

 Auto accidents in New York may occur for a number of reasons.

-- Bad weather conditions may raise the risk of an accident.
+Bad weather conditions may raise the risk of an accident.
 New York sees considerable snow most years.
-The state gets an average of more than 55 inches of snow annually.
+New York State gets an average of more than 55 inches of snow annually.
 While most of New York has a solid infrastructure to clear snow and ice, drivers may still end up in devastating collisions due to slick roads.

 - Distracted drivers can pose a substantial danger despite New York’s clear laws against using a handheld device while operating a motor vehicle.
 Distracted driving can prevent drivers from seeing hazards around them or cause them to fail to notice challenges with their vehicles.